 For a summary of each tool, see Overview of all tools in About the list of tools.

 Tool, tab, or panel

-Often the words "tool", "tab", or "panel" are used interchangeably.
+The words "tool", "tab", and "panel" are somewhat interchangeable.
 In the Command Menu, the tools are called panels; for example, the Elements tool is called the Elements panel.
-To switch to the Elements tool, you select the Elements tab.
-There's a More Tools (+) button and list, and there's a More tabs button on the toolbar, both of which are used to select tools, which are also called panels.
+To switch to the Elements tool, you click the Elements tab.
+There's a More tools (+) button and list used to select tools, which are also called panels.

 You can customize each of the tools, and the content of a tool can change based on the context.

-In addition to Panel tools and Drawer tools, DevTools includes the following tools:
+In addition to Activity Bar and Quick View tools, DevTools includes the following tools:

 - The Inspect tool.
 See Use the Inspect tool to detect accessibility issues by hovering over the webpage.